General things to look for:

 5. Check the wash and rinse arms and nozzles for cleanliness

-Make sure all the holes in spinning arms are unclogged so that water can run through them freely.
-If they’re clogged, use a needle-nose pliers, a toothpick or a thin stiff wire to clear any debris out of the holes.
+Make sure all the holes in the spinning arms are unclogged so that water can run through them freely.
+If they’re clogged, use needle-nose pliers, a toothpick, or a thin stiff wire to clear any debris out of the holes.
 Take care not to scratch anything.
 Finally, scrub any mineral deposits off the spray arm with hot, distilled white vinegar.